nmannes/Web-Database-Project/README.md

 Feature List:
   - Query one variable
   - Query two variables
--Generate graphs based on different types of categorical or continuous data -extensive menu of variables to compare.
+  - Generate graphs based on different types of categorical or continuous data
+  - Extensive menu of variables to compare.
--graphs display plain-english variable meanings -graphs are generated (or an appropriate error message is thrown) with all queries -Homepage explains how to use website
+  - Graphs display plain-english variable meanings
+  - Graphs are generated (or an appropriate error message is thrown) with all queries
+  - Homepage explains how to use website

-Our Data is called the General Social Survey (GSS) Cumulative Datafile 1972-2016 The site has no licensing info, and the data is freely available to download. http://gss.norc.org/Get-The-Data
+Our Data is called the General Social Survey (GSS) Cumulative Datafile 1972-2016 The site has no apparent licensing info.
+The data is freely available to download. http://gss.norc.org/Get-The-Data